 Anyway, this unnamed game is an awesome little preview of a game which owes a lot to the Mario games, Mayhem and maybe a bit of Castlevania?

-This neat little platformer works in similar fashion to Mario, by busting blocks with your head and squashing some characters by jumping on them.
-Collecting a special treasure chest will allow you to throw fire tourches at your enemies, but you can also change weapons by pressing 1-3.
+The game works in similar fashion to Mario, by busting blocks with your head and squashing some characters by jumping on them.
+Collecting a special treasure chest will allow you to throw fire torches at your enemies, but you can also change weapons by pressing 1-3.

-Actually, back in 1996 time – Everlasting Style were looking to pick up the game (with Deekay’s consent) and finish it off as the sequel to Misfortune.
-It was released on Commodore Fever Issue 3 listed as Misfortune 2, but is the same demo as which is here.
-The game sadly never got picked up even back then.
-It seems that this is probably all we’ll ever see!
+Additionally back in 1996 – Everlasting Style also looked to pick up the game (with Deekay’s consent) and finish it off as the sequel to Misfortune.
+It was released on Commodore Fever Issue 3 listed as Misfortune 2, but is the same demo as which we see here.